dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/package-naming.rst

 .. highlight:: text

 We are paying attention to package naming, so we can maintain consistency across the catalog.
-For example, we have special rules about how to name packages with shared libraries, or development packages.
+For example, we have special rules about how to name packages with shared libraries and development packages.
 In general, we often find ourselves following Debian, so if you're in doubt, consulting the Debian package repository is a good idea.

 pkgname vs catalogname
 ----------------------